 Sustainability.
 It’s a buzzword that’s been around for awhile now, with the current version of the concept first popping up in 1989’s Brundtland Report (also known as “Our Common Future”).

-Since its publication, sustainable business practices are on the rise, with more and more companies joining the environmental movement.
-Whether it be a few small steps, or a far-reaching, fully developed sustainability plan, business owners are recognizing the need for change.
+Since its publication, sustainable business practices have been on the rise, with more and more companies joining the environmental movement.
+Whether it be a few small steps or a far-reaching, fully developed sustainability plan, business owners are recognizing the need for change.

 What is sustainability?

-Simply put, sustainability means that actions are focused on satisfying current needs while making sure future generations will be able to meet their needs as well.
-(We accomplish those goals by basing our “green” policies on sustainability’s three principles: social impact, environmental impact, and economic impact.)
+Simply put, sustainability involves focusing actions on satisfying current needs, while making sure future generations will be able to meet their needs as well.

 Examples of sustainable business practices